 Executive Policy 2.215 Executive Policy 2.215

 Prior Dates Amended: September 2012

-Responsible Office: Office of the Executive Vice President for Academic Affairs
+Responsible Office: Office of the Vice President for Academic Planning and Policy

 Governing Board of Regents Policy: RP 2.202, Duties of the President